naellenhe/CNN_sentence_classifier_pytorch/README.md

-Reference to Convolutional Neural Networks for Sentence Classification[Convolutional Neural Networks for Sentence Classification](https://arxiv.org/pdf/1408.5882v2.pdf) and implemented with PyTorch.
+Reference to [Convolutional Neural Networks for Sentence Classification](https://arxiv.org/pdf/1408.5882v2.pdf) and implemented with PyTorch.

-6/6/2018 so far (under improvement)
+6/6/2018 so far (under improvement):

 Test Accuracy of the model on the test dataset: 77.79816513761467 %

 ### Model: